Help:Writing and Editing for the JFA Wiki

 - add additional pertinent information

-- provide more convincing wording
+- provide more convincing or compelling wording

 - provide additional evidence